 Originally from Queens, New York where I worked as a Licensed Master of Social Work (LMSW) for a case management agency for older adults age 65 and older.
 However, from August 2009 to April 2011, I’ve lived on the island of Dominica located in the West Indies with my husband.
 During that time I worked with the Behavioral Science and Introduction to Clinical Medicine departments to train third semester students on interviewing and taking bio-psycho-social assessments.
-Since May 2011, I’ve worked as an instructor, field placement advisor, and field placement coordinator in the field of social work.
+Since May 2011, I’ve worked as an instructor, practicum placement advisor, and practicum placement coordinator in the field of social work.

 I’ve worked with various populations (i.e. Children and families, LGBTQ youth, adults diagnosed with a mental illness), but find that I enjoy working with elders the most of all.
 I recognize and appreciate the importance of direct/clinical work, but I have a strong desire to tackle macro level tasks in order to provide the service needs to clients.
 I have an interest in staff and program development, grant writing, continuing education, and the use of animal assisted therapy with the older adult population.
 If you have an interest in this area you can follow my Facebook business page.